-From this it will be seen that although audiovisual (videos and computer animations) may be better than a lecture (being told by a teacher), there are methods which are better still.
+From this it will be seen that although audio-visual (videos and computer animations) may be better than a lecture (being told by a teacher), there are methods which are better still.
 Clearly not everything can be absorbed by discussion and practice, but activities where the learners actually participate work better.

-At least some such activities (active learning) should be used alongside field work, outdoor learning and discussions, etc. in order to maximise learning.
+At least some such activities (active learning) should be used alongside practical work in order to maximise learning.
 There will not be time for everything to be covered in this way but some topics certainly should be.
 If you give learners guiding questions to answer while listening this will activate knowledge and language and will allow the learners to feedback the answers or contribute to the group discussion more effectively.
 This is an example of what is called 'scaffolding'.

-There are, of course, many other methods of getting learners involved and plenty of ideas in books and on the internet.
+There are many other ways of getting learners involved and plenty of ideas in books and on the web.

-3.2 Differentiating the activities
+3.3 Differentiating the activities